zooba/pymanager/pep-draft.md

 However, a future development may include a command for PyManager to generate its own entry points based on metadata in installed packages.

 Configuration
 -------------

-PyManager may be configured using a hierarchy of JSON-based configuration files.
+PyManager is configured using a hierarchy of JSON-based configuration files.
-Command line options always override configuration file options.
+Command-line options always override configuration file options.
 Configuration files in user editable locations may be disabled by a configuration or command-line option.